Tubbz-alt/php-parser/README.md

 public function current_column();
 ```

 The return value of the `processor` closure must be `true` if the stream completely matched the expression or false otherwise.
 If the stream did not completely match the expression it's not necessary to restore the stream pointers and indices nor to clean up partial results set during that particle.
-The parser does the backtraking in the grammar tree and continues to search for a matching expression on the next sequence of particles.
+The parser does the backtracking in the grammar tree and continues to search for a matching expression on the next sequence of particles.

-As the grammar DSL is plain PHP code, besides the parser stream protocol it's also possible to call any PHP method and use any PHP feature during the parsing of the input stream, including any string and regex functions, third party libraries, loops, conditionals, etc.
+As the grammar DSL is plain PHP code besides the parser stream protocol it's also possible to call any PHP method and use any PHP feature during the parsing of the input stream, including any string and regex functions, third party libraries, loops, conditionals, etc.

 <a name="c-2-4-12"></a>
 #### Optional particles